jagathishwaran/Mini-Calendar/README.md

 ## Getting Started

-Website launch countdown, follow these steps:
+Mini Calendar web page, follow these steps:

    1. Download the source code:

-    --Clone or download the repository.

-    --Save the files to your local machine.
+    --Clone or download the repository to your local machine.

    2. Open the project: